 - Spinal stenosis.
 A car crash can cause this injury when a ruptured bone fragment or disk exhibits pressure on the spinal cord or nerves during impact.
 With this condition, the bone channel where the spinal cord and nerves are housed narrows.

 - Degenerative spinal disorders.
 This covers a number of different injuries of the spine, including bone spurs, herniated discs, bulging discs, pinched nerves, and spinal stenosis.

 Treatment solutions for discogenic back pain often involve physical therapy and anti-inflammatory medication.
 Other medical options available, if relief is not found by these methods, include epidural corticosteroids or surgery.

 Facet joints help ensure proper lubrication of the joints of the spine and enable its free and unhindered mobility.
 These joints help hold up the body’s weight, enabling the spine to move easily while also restricting it from excessive movement in any one direction.
 Symptoms that indicate facet joint injuries include neck and back pain as well as muscle spasms.
 Medical professionals can utilize standard x-rays to diagnose facet joint injuries.
 They can also use a facet joint block with a die that provides further information about the nature and extent of the injury.
 A CT scan may also pinpoint the diagnosis and rule out other issues.

 Have you suffered a neck or back injury in a car accident?

-If you have suffered a neck or back injury in a car crash caused by another party, be sure to get in touch with our Baltimore car crash lawyers at Plaxen & Adler, P.A.
+If you have suffered a neck or back injury in a car crash caused by another party, be sure to get in touch with our Baltimore car crash lawyers at Plaxen Adler Muncy, P.A.
 As a premier car accident law firm serving Maryland, we can help you secure the financial recovery you deserve.
 To set up a free case evaluation, call us today at 410-730-7737 or send us a message through our contact form.